 GlobalSeaweedSTAR Travel Fund

-We are already in partnership with institutions in the UK, Philippines, Malaysia and Tanzania, but we want to work with as many other institutions and seaweed producing DAC-list countries as possible.
-A key objective of the £900k GCRF GS-STAR Fund is to promote the sustainable growth of this global industry.
+We are in partnership with institutions in the UK, Philippines, Malaysia and Tanzania and want to expand our network to as many other DAC-list countries as possible.

 GlobalSeaweedSTAR Travel Grants

-Any other capacity-building activities that would be broadly aimed at increasing the sustainability of seaweed cultivation in DAC-listed countries, especially along the priority areas identified in the UNU-INWEH/ SAMS Policy Brief.
+- Any other capacity-building activities that would strengthen the seaweed industry in DAC-list countries, with particular reference to priority areas identified in the UNU-INWEH/ SAMS Policy Brief

 Given a chance by GSS program, I have spent two weeks at School of Biological Science, Victoria University of Wellington (VUW), New Zealand.
 Under supervision of Assoc.
 Prof. Dr. Joe Zuccarello, I have learned about how to isolate a pathogen from seaweed, and he also showed me some seaweed collection site around Wellington.